History of codification and modern constitutions

 IUS/19 - HISTORY OF MEDIEVAL AND MODERN LAW

-The course aims to recognize the theoretical foundations of modern and contemporary constitutions and codifications.
+The course aims to recognize the theoretical foundations of modern and contemporary constitutions and codifications and the basis of the present legal order, to determine the inter-individual relationships and the relations among state powers.
 Constitutions and codes reproduce and interpret all the innovations and limits that mark originality and vitality within a stated historical experience.
-At the end of the course, students should be able to understand the evolution of modern and contemporary codifications and constitutions - with particular regard to the crucial moment in which the law becomes a text - and value the deep influence of legal interpretation in order to protect basic rights.
-Students will be able to formulate judgments using appropriate terminology.
+It follows that the legal order seems to be the result of a long time ‘negotiation’ indispensable to social peace and to the satisfaction of private and public interests.
+At the end of the course, students should be able to understand the evolution of modern and contemporary codifications and constitutions and value the deep influence of legal interpretation in order to protect basic rights.

 PART I – INTERPRETATION OF MODERN AND CONTEMPORARY CODES